IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 Quality of Embryo in IVF

-Once again, the mother's age can affect the embryo's quality.
+Once again, the mother's age can affect the embryo's quality and IVF failure.
 Although one of four embryos fully develops during the IVF process, the chance of successful IVF in women 40 years old is almost 15%.
 One of the ways to overcome the problem of low egg quality is to use donor eggs from women under the age of 30, which increases the chance of IVF success despite the lack of genetic connection between the mother and the baby.

 Moreover, laboratory conditions for fetal development and precision and speed in the transfer process can significantly affect the embryo's quality to a great extent.
 Improper culture environment and the existence of a chromosomal disorder in the sex cells can also lead to implantation failure in 5 to 10 percent of cases.
 Therefore, if a chromosomal disorder is identified in the couple's DNA, they should take the PGD test (preimplantation genetic diagnosis) to lower the risk of passing on inherited diseases.